The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

-My first Amtrak adventure started on May 25.
-2012, and it has changed my life.
-I saw things I would never see, met some fantastic people, and had experiences I never thought I would ever have.
-It was also the first time I had imposter syndrome regarding travel.
+My first Amtrak adventure began on May 25, 2012, and it changed my life, although I wasn’t aware of it at the time.
+My Amtrak travels allowed me to see things I would never have seen otherwise, meet some fantastic people, and have experiences I never thought I would have.

 I Did Travel Before This Trip.